Massage + Physical Therapy Modalities No More:

 LABOVICK LAW GROUP’S COMMENTARY

 This author believes that if the massage therapist was supervised by a supervising physical therapist or physician, the analysis would shift towards allowing PIP reimbursements.
 In our opinion, it came down to who had the “legal authority” to fill out the Health Insurance Claims Form (“” HCFA”).
 In this case, the massage therapist performed the physical therapy modalities.
 Despite the same, the HCFA stated that the massage therapist was performing these services under the direct supervision of the referring physician.
 In reality, this was untrue.
 In fact, this issue was dropped by the Health Care clinic on appeal.
-The clinic admitted they mistakenly entered the signature of the clinic’s medical director as a supervisor of all services rendered by the massage therapist.
+The clinic admitted they mistakenly entered the sign of the clinic’s medical director as a supervisor of all services rendered by the massage therapist.

-If the fact changed a bit, and the treating physician directly supervised the services, he would’ve had authority to fill out the HCFA on his own accord.
+If the fact changed a bit, and the treating physician directly supervised the services, he would’ve had the authority to fill out the HCFA on his own accord.
 In turn, the supervisory doctor may have billed and potentially received PIP reimbursement for the services rendered.
 The main questions out of this opinion will linger:

 - If the massage therapist was supervised by a physician and/or physical therapist, would the clinic be eligible for PIP medical benefits?